ajwills72/hbab/docs/core.md

 ## Summary

 This brings us to the end of the first section of the course.
 We've seen how people have been interested in AI since at least Ancient Greece, and that by the middle of the 20th century we knew enough about the brain to start to build brain-like systems on a computer.
 These systems are composed of nodes, which have activation.
 The nodes are connected together with links, which have weights.
-Activation passes through the network via those weight connections.
-The nodes represent things, and the weights store knowledge about the relationship between those associations.
+Activation passes through the network via those weighted connections.
+The nodes represent things, and the weights store knowledge about the association between those representations.
 In order to build an AI, we could in principle set each of those connections by hand, but this is not particularly practical in practice.
 Instead, we use learning rules so that the network can learn for itself.

 We traced the development of learning rules from simple Hebbian learning ("cells that fire together wire together") through to the delta rule (aka Rescorla-Wagner).
 We noted that the delta rule will learn anything that can be represented in a single-layer network, and this discovery led to a lot of excitement in the late 1950s and early 1960s that we were on the verge of making an Artificial General Intelligence.
 However, it became apparent that the problem was much harder than it first appeared.
-Single-layer networks are limited in what they can learn, and in order to solve that problem one has to build mult-layer networks.
+Single-layer networks are limited in what they can learn, and in order to solve that problem one has to build multi-layer networks.
 Multilayer feedforward networks are very powerful - with enough hidden units they can represent any deterministic mapping between input and output.
 We can also get multilayer networks to learn those mappings for themselves by using backpropagation of error.
 Backprop is probably the single most important component of modern brain-inspired AI, but it also has some limitations.
 First, although, a multilayer network can represent any mapping, backprop is not guaranteed to find that mapping - it can become stuck in local minima.
 Second, while backprop is OK for the initial training of a network, it's problematic after that because backprop nets suffer from catastrophic interference - information learned later wipes out information learned earlier to a much greater degree that humans (except perhaps Homer Simpson).
 Finally, and somewhat ironically, backprop does things that seem unlikely to happen in the brain, so it moves these originally brain-inspired systems further away from their source of inspiration.

 ## Suggested further reading